 The Dr Pepper Museum & Free Enterprise Institute has established two restricted funds as endowments for the long-term benefit of the institution.
 Contributions to the endowment funds are permanently restricted by the donor to the corpus of the endowment.
 Earnings from the investment of the endowment’s corpus provide an ongoing stream of dollars that can be designated by the Board of Directors to many different purposes benefiting the Dr Pepper Museum & Free Enterprise Institute.

 Contributions to the endowments may come from memorial donations, planned gifts, charter/life memberships, and restricted gifts from donors.
 The Board of Directors has selected professional managers to oversee the investment of the Museum’s endowment funds.
 The donor or the donor’s financial advisor may contact the Dr Pepper Museum or the Museum’s fund managers about an endowment gift.

-For more information about how to become a donor and donor recognition, please contact the President & CEO, Jack McKinney.
+For more information about how to become a donor and donor recognition, please contact the President & CEO, Chris Dyer.